 Table of Contents

 Deciding on what kind of aircon to invest in can be the lengthiest part of the whole process.
-After all, there must be hundreds of different models available, and all at different price points.
+After all, there must be hundreds of different models available, all at different price points.
 No two households in the country are exactly alike, which makes it so much harder when trying to collect information on what the right aircon is for your own.

 Air conditioner needs can vary from household to household.
 There are a ton of factors you need to carefully consider, including the size of your desired cooling area and the cooling efficiency of the unit.
 Things like horsepower, energy efficiency, and quietness are all important factors that can go into determining whether an air conditioner is the right fit for you.

-Despite the larger market share of window type and split type aircons, the portable air conditioner isn’t actually a recent invention.
+Despite the larger market share of window type and split type aircon, the portable air conditioner isn’t actually a recent invention.
 In fact, one of the earliest air conditioners was a portable, in-window air conditioner invented by Robert Sherman in 1945.

-Still, there are many advantages to portable aircons.
+Still, there are many advantages to portable aircon.
 Not least of these advantages is the fact that you can easily install and uninstall them whenever you like.
 This is great for people who want a bit more flexibility in their cool areas, or who foresee that they’ll be moving households more frequently than usual.
 They’re also great options for people who occasionally need the extra cooling boost, as they can be easily packed away when not in use.

 If you’ve decided that a portable air conditioner is exactly what you need, then the next step is figuring out where to get one.
-While it’s easy to pick out the big name brands for split or window type air conditioners, a portable aircon brand is a little harder to find.
+While it’s easy to pick out the big-name brands for split or window-type air conditioners, a portable aircon brand is a little harder to find.
 Buyers can turn to Dowel portable aircon units, Union portable aircon units, or, as you’ll see in today’s review, TCL portable aircon models.

 Trying to find the right portable aircon for sale can be tough if you’re not sure where to start, which is why customers can start off their search with TCL.
-A TCL portable aircon is readily available at most major appliance stores, and can be a great first choice for many buyers for a host of different reasons.
+A TCL portable aircon is readily available at most major appliance stores and can be a great first choice for many buyers for a host of different reasons.
 We’ll cover a few of those reasons in this TCL portable aircon review today.

 One of the most popular TCL air conditioner units available in the Philippine market is the TCL TAC-12CPA/W portable air conditioner.
-Available at 1.5 HP, this unit is available for around Php 20,000 SRP, and comes with a remote control and single-hose exhaust system.
+Available at 1.5 HP, this unit is available for around Php 20,000 SRP and comes with a remote control and single-hose exhaust system.
 The single-hose exhaust system comes with window sliders and an outlet, with detailed, easy-to-follow instructions for installation.

 The TAC-12CPA/W promises faster cooling with lower noise.
 It comes with a 3 in 1 special health filter that includes a HEPA filter, photocatalyst filter, active carbon filter, and silver ion filter.
 This allows your unit to perform double duty as an air conditioner and an air purifier.

 While the TAC-12CPA/W does promise lower noise, it should be noted that the official noise ranges of the unit are around 50-55 dB(A).
-Specifically, the unit on high setting scores a 54 dB(A), the medium setting is at 52 dB(A), and the lowest setting is 50 dB(A).
-While this is still well within the range of comfortable noise, light sleepers should take note and compare with other units before buying.
+Specifically, the unit on the high setting scores a 54 dB(A), the medium setting is 52 dB(A), and the lowest setting is 50 dB(A).
+While this is still well within the range of comfortable noise, light sleepers should take note and compare it with other units before buying.

-This TCL portable air conditioner offers users efficient dehumidification, and comes with a self-evaporation system.
+This TCL portable air conditioner offers users efficient dehumidification and comes with a self-evaporation system.
 This means you don’t have to worry too much about water collecting in your unit.
-It also has a fan mode, sleep mode, and 24 hour timer, all of which are easily controllable via the included remote control.
+It also has a fan mode, sleep mode, and 24-hour timer, all of which are easily controllable via the included remote control.